Rate-optimal estimation of mixed semimartingales: Introduction

-Our interest in correlated mixed semimartingales is motivated by recent applications of mixed processes in financial econometrics.
+Our interest in mixed fractional Brownian motion of the specific form \eqref{eq:mfBm} is motivated by recent applications of mixed processes in financial econometrics.
 In \cite{Chong21}, it is shown that for a large set of high-frequency stock return data, observed prices are contaminated by microstructure noise that locally resembles fractional Brownian motion with Hurst parameter $H\in(0,\frac12)$.
-Such \emph{rough noise} can arise, for example, if prices are sampled at frequencies (e.g., a few seconds) that are high enough for noise to play a role but still below the level of tick-by-tick sampling, at which discrete-time noise models (see, for example, \cite{AitSahalia11, BN08,Da19,Hansen06,Jacod09,Jacod17,Li21,Podolskij09,Robert10, Robert12, Rosenbaum11, Zhang05}) are more appropriate.
-While the model of \cite{Chong21} permits correlation between the underlying efficient price process (modeled by a semimartingale) and the noise process (modeled by a fractional process) through volatility, an important condition---and this applies to virtually all microstructure noise models in the literature for which central limit theory has been established---is that the two innovation processes driving them (which are $B$ and $\wt B$ in \eqref{eq:mfBM} and \eqref{eq:fBM}) are independent of each other.
-While this assumption is critical to the results in the mentioned references, there is no economic justification for it.
-On the contrary, both economic theory and empirical evidence suggest that efficient price and microstructure noise should be contemporaneously cross-correlated; see \cite{Diebold13, Hansen06}.
+Like in most microstructure noise models in the literature, the two innovation processes driving price and noise (which are $B$ and $B(H)$ in \eqref{eq:mfBm}) are assumed to be independent of each other.
+However, both economic theory \cite{Diebold13} and empirical evidence \cite{Hansen06} suggest that efficient price and microstructure noise should be contemporaneously cross-correlated.

-If $H>\frac12$, the fractional component of a mixed semimartingale generates positive autocorrelations of increments.
-Therefore, we believe that mixed semimartingales with $H>\frac12$ have the potential to serve as a semiparametric model of return persistence, which has been documented in high-frequency data in a series of recent work (see e.g.\ \cite{Andersen21b,Andersen21,Christensen22,Laurent22}).
-We shall leave it to future work to examine this direction of research.

-The remaining paper is organized as follows.
-In Section~\ref{sec:CLT}, we introduce the mixed semimartingale model with correlation and state, in Theorems~\ref{thm:CLT:mixedSM} and \ref{thm:CLT2}, a central limit theorem (CLT) for variation functionals of mixed semimartingales.
-Compared to the pure semimartingale \cite{AitSahalia14,Jacod12} or the pure fractional setting \cite{BN11,Corcuera13}, Theorems~\ref{thm:CLT:mixedSM} and \ref{thm:CLT2} have a potentially large number of asymptotic bias terms (sandwiched between the law of large numbers limit and the CLT) that are not present in the pure cases.
-While this feature is also observed in \cite{Chong21}, correlation between the driving processes introduces further bias terms, which ultimately make identification of $H$ in all cases possible.
-The proof of Theorem~\ref{thm:CLT:mixedSM}, which concerns the case $H>\frac12$, is detailed in Section~\ref{sec:proof}, with certain technical steps deferred to Appendix~\ref{appn}.
-The proof of Theorem~\ref{thm:CLT2}, which treats the case $H<\frac12$, is given in Appendix~\ref{app:B}.